tapebrief

 Robert Fishman · Moffitt Nathanson

-Can you speak to full year margin guidance and how it compares to prior guidance with Warner Brothers deal costs?
+Can you speak to full year margin guidance and how it compares to prior guidance with the Warner Brothers deal costs?
 Beyond content spending, where else are you accelerating investment in 2026?

 Sean Diffley · Morgan Stanley